FlorescuAndrei/32-Collections/README.md

 -  4 create a map with location and direction for a game using Map interface and HashMap implementation;
 -  5 create a solar system representation using Set interface and HashSet implementation.

+Mobile phone example: we have an ArrayList of Contacts.
+We can add, rename, remove contacts.
+Example of using Scanner to get data from the console.
+Menu example.

+PlayList example: We have a Linked List of Song objects.
+We can “play a song”, go to the next, go to previous, delete.
+Example of how to iterate through the list using List Iterator.

 [BACK TO START PAGE](https://github.com/FlorescuAndrei/Start.git)

 Collections Interface Implementation: